AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 title: Mindstorms EV3 vs VEX IQ
 ---
-Let me give you the TL;DR right off the bat: if you plan on doing robotics, buy the [VEX IQ Super Kit](http://www.vexrobotics.com/vexiq/products/kits-bundles/super-kit.html).
+Let me give you the TL;DR right off the bat: if you plan on starting robotics, buy the [VEX IQ Super Kit](http://www.vexrobotics.com/vexiq/products/kits-bundles/super-kit.html).

 The company, VEX Robotics, seems more focused than LEGO,